-You can read this information guide from top to bottom or jump to a section that interests you.
+You can read this CBD information guide from top to bottom or jump to a section that interests you.
 Let’s get started.

 If you’re new to cannabidiol, you’ll want to start here.
 Cannabis is known to imbue a wide range of physiological effects.
 These effects come from a group of complex compounds known as cannabinoids.
 Scientists have identified over 100 different cannabinoids, but the two most well-known and well-researched are THC and CBD.
 CBD, or cannabidiol, has become increasingly popular as an ingredient in natural food supplements, offering a variety of potential effects that may benefit the body and mind.
-Take a look at this information to learn more about CBD.
+Take a look at this CBD information to learn more.